-Bloomberg: David Westin interviews Arena founder/CEO Michael Rosenbaum on using data science to increase economic mobility, reduce bias
+Bloomberg: Using data science to increase economic mobility, reduce bias

 on Balance of Power podcast [36:28] June 12, 2020

-DAVID WESTIN: US jobless claims came down a bit but remain over 1.5 million and the Federal Reserve sees unemployment at or near 10% the end of the year, begging the question of — what more can we do?
+DAVID WESTIN: US jobless claims came down a bit but remain over 1.5 millio.
+The Federal Reserve sees unemployment at or near 10% the end of the year, begging the question — what more can we do?

-Arena is really focused on one piece of this, which is the informational asymmetry attached to it.
+Arena focuses on one piece of this, which is the informational asymmetry attached to it.
 The labor market is not very efficient.
 We like to hire people like ourselves.
 Generally, we’re not very good at hiring.
 As individual job applicants, we generally aren’t incredibly good at figuring out where we’re going to thrive.

-So Arena is built to predict the likelihood that an individual will achieve an outcome at a job, without relying on a resume.
-And in doing so, gives an employer the ability to hire more accurately and gives, as an individual, the ability to find somewhere where we would thrive.
+Arena is built to predict the likelihood that an individual will achieve an outcome at a job, without relying on a resume.
+In doing so, it gives an employer the ability to hire more accurately.
+And it gives individuals the ability to find somewhere where we would thrive.

 DAVID WESTIN: So anyone who’s run any significant institution that does a lot of hiring – and I have done that – knows exactly what you’re saying.
-That there’s an innate tendency to hire people who are like you, you feel more comfortable with it because you know them, you know how to evaluate their background.
-How does Arena get around that – because the employer has to know something about the background of the person, don’t they?
+There’s an innate tendency to hire people who are like you.
+You feel more comfortable with it because you know them.
+You know how to evaluate their background.
+How does Arena get around that?
+Because the employer has to know something about the background of the person, don’t they?

 MICHAEL ROSENBAUM: Yes, but the entire premise behind Arena is that resumes are poor predictors of outcome.
 Resumes correlate specifically with class, race, and gender.
 But they’re generally not great predictors of success at a job.
-There may be data points in a resume that can tell you something, but there’s a lot of other data you can collect on someone, using modern machine learning technologies, that allow you to make those predictions much more effectively — such as, keystroke data.
+There may be data points in a resume that can tell you something.
+But there’s a lot of other data you can collect on someone using modern machine learning technologies that allows you to make those predictions much more effectively — such as, keystroke data.

-You think about Amazon and Netflix, they use keystroke data in a variety of ways to predict consumer outcome: what’s the likelihood that I’m going to buy something on an Amazon site?
-One of the data points on that is how long I hover over, review and what words are in that.
+You think about Amazon and Netflix, they use keystroke data in a variety of ways to predict consumer outcome.
+What’s the likelihood that I’m going to buy something on an Amazon site?
+One of the data points on that is, how long I hover over a review and what words are in that.
 Netflix uses a whole range of data related to what we look at in the catalog of movies to figure out what we’re likely to want to watch.

-So we’re using essentially the same technologies to use data outside a resume to predict the likelihood that someone will achieve an outcome, and the result of that, you can have a really substantial impact on reducing the biases, some of which are malicious — hopefully implicitly malicious — but others of which are not malicious.
-“I’d rather hire someone who went to a fancy four year college than to a community college into a job,” even though it may be that the person with the community college degree would be better at the job.
+So we’re using essentially the same technologies to use data outside a resume to predict the likelihood that someone will achieve an outcome.
+The result of that, you can have a really substantial impact on reducing the biases.
+Some biases are malicious — hopefully implicitly malicious — but others are not malicious.
+“I’d rather hire someone who went to a fancy four year college than to a community college into a job.”
+Even though it may be that the person with the community college degree would be better at the job.

 DAVID WESTIN: Any of us who’ve been involved in hiring people know exactly what you’re talking about.
 That is exactly right.
 And even if we try to screen ourselves out for it, we have a tough time doing it.
 So if it’s not a resume, that’s a poor predictor of how you’ll do at a job, what’s a good predictor?